s-aran/qanvuli/README.md

 The stdio server exposes local CVE, CWE, CAPEC, OSV, KEV, and EPSS queries plus database updates.
 Package queries omit detailed match evidence by default; request evidence only when match details are needed.

 MCP searches use four independent SQLite read connections by default so concurrent tool calls do not queue behind one slow query.
 Set `QANVULI_MCP_READ_CONNECTIONS` to a value from 1 through 8 to tune this for the available memory and storage throughput.
-Database updates remain exclusive.
+One update runs at a time; additional update requests are rejected with the active job ID.
+The most recent 64 job records are retained.
+File-backed WAL readers remain available during downloads and see committed update batches; multiple reads are not a snapshot of the entire update.
+HTTP downloads have a 15-second connection deadline, a 60-second idle read deadline, and a one-hour total deadline (blocking downloads use the connection and total deadlines).

 The `analyze_cvss_vector` tool validates a complete version-prefixed CVSS v2.0, v3.0, v3.1, or v4.0 vector and returns its base score, base severity, and expanded metrics without querying the database.